henry-lang/f/README.md

 main -> print "Hello, world!"
 ```

 The print function is impure and returns a `Nothing` type, and there may be an impure keyword added in the future to help document programs.
-I was thinking a tilde, so a main function would be `~main`
+I was thinking a tilde, so a main function would be `~main`.

 # Type System